 Do not cross the yellow line.
 (Or the invisible middle of the road) Do not cross the yellow line.
 Do not cross the yellow line.
 Did you catch that?
 Do not cross the yellow line.
 At times early on the pace may slow and the group will swell, but that doesn’t give you license to cross that line.
 Stay in one lane.
 Oh, and when there is NO yellow line…stay to the right!
 We have a permit to use the road but not brake the law.
 All riders are required to ride within the rule of the road at all times.

 DON’T RIDE OR PASS LIKE A MORON

 Obey all traffic laws.
 The course is open.
-There Will Be a CHP escort from Occidental to Willow Creek gate (Old Caz loop only) but NO road closures.
 The course IS marked.
 It is always best to pre-ride but we will have a route print out ahead of time and our super-cool Hopper laminates to help you out.
-There will be arrows on the road and at KEY intersections.
+There will be arrows on the road (Purple for King Ridge) and at KEY intersections.
 There will be marshals helping you to stay on course but not at every intersection.
 They will not be directing or stopping traffic.
 Always expect cars around tight corners–they will be there.
 These roads are USED by locals and will be on the road.